 If you have a mobile device with GPS (Global Positioning System) enabled, click on the find my location button.
 The first time you use this feature you will be asked to allow the map to access your location.
 Click allow to display your location (we do not store or use your location data other than to show your position on the map).

-The legend icon looks like a bullet point list (three dots with three lines next to them) and can be found to the right of the find my location icon.
-The legend tells you what each type of map pin represents.
-Below is an example from our retailer map:
+The legend icon looks like a bullet point list (3 dots with 3 lines next to them) and can be found to the right of the find my location icon.
+The legend tells you what each type of map pin represents:

 Open the map legend on desktop and mobile

 By default the legend will display when the map first loads.
 Click on the legend button in the top left of the map to show or hide the map legend.
 You can also click the X in the top right of the legend to close it.

 A map layer is a collection of data that is overlayed on the map.
 Multiple layers of data can be overlayed at the same time.
 The map layer icon looks like 3 sheets of paper stacked on top of each other.
 The button is located in the tool bar at the top of the map and is to the right of the legend icon.

 Turn map layers on and off on desktop and mobile

 Click on the layers button to show and hide the layers window.
 By default all map layers are displayed on the map.
 To turn layers on or off, click or if using a mobile device touch the check box next to the layer you would like to add or remove from the map.
 You can also click the X in the top right of the legend to close it.

 Each point on the map has additional information available when clicked on.